Charles III: Titles and styles

 Charles has held many titles and honorary military positions throughout the Commonwealth, is sovereign of many orders in his own countries and has received honours and awards from around the world.
 In each of his realms he has a distinct title that follows a similar formula: King of Saint Lucia and of His other Realms and Territories in Saint Lucia, King of Australia and His other Realms and Territories in Australia, etc. In the Isle of Man, which is a Crown Dependency rather than a separate realm, he is known as Lord of Mann.
 Charles is also styled Defender of the Faith.

 There had been speculation throughout Elizabeth II's reign as to what regnal name Charles would choose upon his accession; instead of Charles III, he could have chosen to reign as George VII or used one of his other given names.
 It was reported that he might use George in honour of his grandfather George VI and to avoid associations with previous controversial kings named Charles.
 (Note: Namely, the Stuart kings Charles I, who was beheaded, and Charles II, who was known for his promiscuous lifestyle.
 Charles Edward Stuart, once a Stuart pretender to the English and Scottish thrones, was called Charles III by his supporters.)
 Charles's office asserted in 2005 that no decision had yet been made.
-Speculation continued for a few hours following his mother's death, until Liz Truss announced and Clarence House confirmed that Charles had chosen the regnal name Charles III.
+Speculation continued for a few hours following his mother's death, until Prime Minister Liz Truss announced and Clarence House confirmed that Charles had chosen the regnal name Charles III.

 Charles, who left active military service in 1976, was awarded the highest rank in all three armed services in 2012 by his mother: Admiral of the Fleet, Field Marshal, and Marshal of the Royal Air Force.

 Arms

 As Prince of Wales, Charles's coat of arms was based on the arms of the United Kingdom, differenced with a white label and an inescutcheon of the Principality of Wales, surmounted by the heir apparent's crown, and with the motto Ich dien (/de/, "I serve") instead of Dieu et mon droit.

 When Charles became king, he inherited the royal coats of arms of the United Kingdom and of Canada.
 The design of his royal cypher, featuring a depiction of the Tudor Crown instead of St Edward's Crown, was revealed on 27 September 2022.
-The College of Arms envisages that the Tudor crown will be used in new arms, uniforms and crown badges as they are replaced.
+The College of Arms envisaged that the Tudor crown will be used in new arms, uniforms and crown badges as they are replaced.
+On 10 October 2024, designed by artist Timothy Noad, the new Royal Arms, alongside the new Lesser Arms, used by the UK government were officially unveiled, with both arms reflecting the stylistic changes made after Charles's accession.